Valikahn/TryHackMe-Web-Application-Red-Teaming/WRITEUPS/sequence_challenge.md

 > [!IMPORTANT]
 >
-> **Working write-up notice:** This was a working and verified write-up at the time of writing on **22 July 2026**.
+> **Working writeup notice:** This was a working and verified writeup at the time of writing on **22 July 2026**.
 >
-> **Spoiler warning:** This write-up documents the exploitation chain, but credentials, exact challenge-specific values, session identifiers, tokens, payload details and flag codes are not shown.
+> **Spoiler warning:** This writeup documents the exploitation chain, but credentials, exact challenge-specific values, session identifiers, tokens, payload details and flag codes are not shown.
 >
 > **Please note:** The IP addresses used during the lab were dynamically allocated by TryHackMe.
 The attack was performed from my own Kali Linux VM using OpenVPN to connect to the TryHackMe VPN.
 >